geomagas/2048cc/gtk2_replayer/src/README.md

 gradually cleaning it up, adding appropriate comments, and removing outdated ones.

-This file is provided for helping you compile the sources yourselves on Windows and Linux (and possibly giving you hints for other platforms too, like MacOSX or Unix).
+This document is provided for helping you **compile the sources yourselves** on Windows and Linux (and possibly giving you hints for other platforms too, like MacOSX or Unix).

+If you are interested in contributing to the project, or just browsing through the code, please read the file [BROWSING.md](../BROWSING.md) with your favorite browser.

 Prerequisites
 =============